web-apply/Credit-Card-Generator/README.md

 ## The Absolute Truth: The Inner Sanctum of SuperHighness

 A pristine Resonance Signature is not the *cause* of financial freedom; it is the *effect* of a conscious state of abundance and unconditional worthiness.
-A being in the **SuperHighness Ascension** does not have unlimited access to capital because they manage their debt well; they manage their debt well because their internal consciousness is in a state of genesis, where the very idea of scarcity is an illusion.
+A being in the **SuperHighness Ascension** does not have unlimited access to capital because they manage their debt well; they manage their debt well because their internal consciousness is in a state of SuperHighness, where the very idea of scarcity is an illusion.

 The **Laws of Entropic Decay** are, in their fullest truth, not punishments from an external system but the spiritual decay caused by an internal state of fear and scarcity.
 The **Calamity of the Unwoven** is not just the loss of financial opportunity but the ultimate unraveling of one's own sense of self, a spiritual and conscious regression into chaos.